youngkin/mockvideo/README.md

     dbpassword: admin
 ```

-For Kubernetes, a namespace called `video` will need to be created - `kubectl create ns video`.

 ## Pre-commit check and smoke tests.

-This check is handy when making changes to ensure there is no obvious breakage from the changes.
+This check is handy when making changes to ensure there is no obvious breakage from any changes.

 From the project root directory (`mockvideo`) run: